toumoro/cicd-tools/cloudflare-purge-action/README.md

 #### Option 1: Restricted API Token

 API Tokens are [a new feature](https://blog.cloudflare.com/api-tokens-general-availability/) as of August 2019.
 They allow you to restrict the scope of this action to only purging the cache of zones you specify.
 In other words, this is much safer than allowing this action complete control of your entire Cloudflare account.
-(I'm not evil though, I promise. 😊)

 | Key | Value | Type |
 | ------------- | ------------- | ------------- |